-Widow Of Nobel Peace Prize Winner Says ‘It Would Be Easier To Die’ As She Suffers 8th Year Of House Arrest
+Widow Of Nobel Peace Prize Winner Says, ‘It Would Be Easier To Die’ As She Suffers 8th Year Of House Arrest

 — Hong Kong Free Press (@HongKongFP) May 3, 2018

 For Liao and other supporters of Liu, the answer to her situation is more global pressure to allow Liu to leave China and seek necessary healthcare.
 Liu already has a destination in mind, as Germany extended an open invitation to Liu to relocate to their country whenever she’d like.
-The Chinese Ministry of Foreign Affairs has stated that Liu can leave if she wants, but the reality is that Liu has remained under house arrest and unable to leave the country.
+The Chinese Ministry of Foreign Affairs has stated that Liu can leave if she wants, but the reality is that Liu has remained under house arrest and is unable to leave the country.

 It appears that Liu’s increasing despair and depression is partially due to having her hopes falsely raised earlier this year.
 Liu was told that after China abolished presidential term limits, that she would be allowed to finally leave the country.
 However, there has been no such allowance.